Eigenvalues of Xin-Laplacian on Complete Riemannian manifolds: Introduction

 \begin{prob-b}Assume that $\mathcal{M}^{n}$ is an $n$-dimensional minimal hypersurface embedded into the unit sphere $\mathbb{S}^{n+1}(1)$.
 How can we estimate accurately the second nontrivial eigenvalue (without counting the multiplicities of eigenvalues) of eigenvalue problem \eqref{closed-prob-2}?
 Furthermore, suppose that $\mathcal{M}^{n}$ is a isoparametric hypersurface or focal submanifold of the unit sphere, can we directly calculate the date of the second nontrivial eigenvalue? \end{prob-b}

+Supposing that $\mathcal{M}^{n}$ is an $n$-dimensional isoparametric hypersurface embedded into an $(n+1)$-dimensional unit sphere, who is not isometric to a unit sphere, some outstanding literatures indicated that $2n$ is an eigenvalue of Beltrami-Laplacian, see \cite{Sol3,TY3}.
+However, the available results still do not adequately solve the following problem.

+\begin{prob-c} Assume that $M^{n}$ is an $n$-dimensional isoparametric hypersurface embedded into an $(n+1)$-dimensional unit sphere and $\mathcal{M}^{n}$ is not isometric to a unit sphere.
+Whether $2n$ is the second non-zero eigenvalue for the closed eigenvalue problem \eqref{closed-prob-2} of Beltrami-Laplacian or not? \end{prob-c}

+For some special examples, for example in \cite{Mut,Sol1,Sol2,TXY} and the references therein, Problem C is partially well solved.
+However, for lots of the other cases, it is still unknown.
+As we know, for Yau's conjecture, it is extremely difficult to prove that the coordinate function is the first eigenfunction.
+Likewise, it is even harder to prove that the eigenfunction corresponding to $2n$ is exactly the second eigenfunction except for some special cases.

-In this paper, we make an affirmative answer to Problem A and partially answer Problem B. Based on those arguments, we propose some conjectures.
+In this paper, we make an affirmative answer to Problem A and partially answer Problem B. Moreover, one of contributions of this paper to Problem C is that our result further hints that $2n$ may be the second eigenvalue of Beltrami-Laplacian on the isoparametric hypersurfaces.
+Based on those arguments, we propose some conjectures.
 This paper is organized as follows.

 In Section \ref{sec2}, we prove several auxiliary lemmas.
 Applying those auxiliary lemmas, we establish some general formulas for Dirichlet eigenvalue problem \eqref{diri-prob}.

 Furthermore, applying those general formulas, we prove the following eigenvalue inequalities in Section \ref{sec3}: